-During the summer of 2016, we completely redid this walkway for our client who had been struggling with a paver walkway that had several issues.
+During the summer of 2016, we completely redid this walkway for our client who had been struggling with a paver walkway that had several issues in Waterloo, ON.
 We'll describe the problems encountered which are common problems as a result of poor installation and maintenance.

 Obstacles & Issues